drtheuns/apitizer_php/docs/user-guide/schema.md

 ### Fetching and rendering

 There are two methods available to perform both query building and rendering in one step.
-The first is the `all` method, and the second is the `paginate` method.
-The query builder may therefore be used to implement controllers
+The first is the `all` method which is the same as calling `get` on the query, and the second is the `paginate` method.
+A typical controller that utilizes some of these methods might look like this:
-quickly:

 ```php
 <?php